How Long Does PGT Testing Take

-IVF genetic testing of embryos has been advocated for use in conjunction with In Vitro Fertilization in efforts to identify and transfer only genetically normal embryos and thereby possibly improve the likelihood of a successful pregnancy.
+IVF genetic testing of embryos has been advocated for use in conjunction with In Vitro Fertilization to identify and transfer only genetically normal embryos, thereby possibly improving the likelihood of a successful pregnancy.

 How long does PGT testing take?
 Even though Preimplantation Genetic Testing is a complex procedure, it can be completed within a short period of time.
-It usually takes one to two weeks for the result to become available.
+Usually, it takes one to two weeks for the results to become available.